YiyuanZhao/YiyuanZhao.github.io.old/docs/project/dockerImageMlqmInstallInstruction.md

 git clone https://github.com/Nuclear-Physics-with-Machine-Learning/MLQM.git
 ```

-Then copy the following codes into `Dockerfile`, this script will build image as root account.
+Then, build our own MLQM image with Dockerfile.
+Copy the following codes into `Dockerfile`, this script will build image as root account.

 ```Dockerfile
 cat >Dockerfile <<EOF